ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    SHOULD apply local message classification as normal.

-   If email is subject to the DMARC policy of "reject", the Mail Receiver SHOULD reject the message (see Section 9.3).
-If the email is not subject to the "reject" policy (due to the "pct" tag), the Mail Receiver SHOULD treat the email as though the "quarantine" policy applies.
+   If email is subject to the DMARC policy of "reject", the Mail Receiver SHOULD reject the message (see (#rejecting-messages)). f the email is not subject to the "reject" policy (due to the "pct" tag), the Mail Receiver SHOULD treat the email as though the "quarantine" policy applies.
 This behavior allows Domain Owners to experiment with progressively stronger policies without relaxing existing policy.

    Mail Receivers implement "pct" via statistical mechanisms that achieve a close approximation to the requested percentage and provide a representative sample across a reporting period.

-Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 30]

-Internet-Draft                  DMARCbis                      April 2021

-6.6.5.
+6.6.4.
 Store Results of DMARC Processing

    The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of